justanothergithubber/mdmpy/README.md

 # expected output [0.30238122 0.07955214 0.86779824 0.50951981]
 ```

-### Solver
+#### Solver
 The `MDM` class acts as a wrapper and adds the necessary `pyomo` variables and sets to model the problem, but requires a solver.
 [IPOPT](https://projects.coin-or.org/Ipopt), an interior point solver, is recommended.
-If you have such a solver, we can call it.
-Assuming we are using IPOPT,
+If you have such a solver, it can be called.
+Assuming IPOPT is being used:

 ```python
 import mdmpy